richmahn/en_ta/checking/level3-questions/sub-title.md

-What do I look for in a Validation check?
+What are questions that a Quality Checker should ask about a translation?